CIS-BWE: Chaos-Informed Speech Bandwidth Extension: Comprehensive Analysis

-\textbf{Final Design:} Based on all these ablations, our final generator employs a total of 4 ConformerNeXt blocks (each with 8 heads and linear projection hidden dimension ×4), interconnected via Lattice Net, resolution of 5 together with DSC in MRLD and MSDFA + normal convolution in MRAD and MRPD (row \textcircled{ 7}).
+\textbf{Final Design (row \textcircled{ 7}):} Based on all these ablations, our final generator employs a total of 4 ConformerNeXt blocks (each with 8 heads and linear projection hidden dimension ×4), interconnected via Lattice Net, resolution of 5 together with DSC in MRLD and MSDFA, resolution of 3 together with normal convolution in MRAD and MRPD.
 This configuration achieves the best trade-off between perceptual quality (NISQA-MOS = 4.29), computational efficiency, and parameter compactness ($\approx$ 33.5 M parameters).
+We refer to Appendix \ref{subsec:Parameter Breakdown for Generators} and \ref{subsec:Parameter Breakdown for Discriminators} for final parameter count.